 The various leaflet guides to the Library and its collection on our web site are available in Word and pdf format.
 If you would prefer an alternative format (e.g. braille or audio) please contact firstname.lastname@example.org.

-Please inform us if you feel that the library could offer more help or facilities.
+Please inform us if you feel that the library could offer more help or facilities, we are flexible and will do our best to meet individual requirements.

 The Bodleian Law Library Disability Liaison Officer is:-